Automobile Radiator Explained!

 Core:

 The core is the major part of a radiator that serves its main purpose.
-It is a metal block with small metal fins which through it the coolant heat is a vent to the air surrounding the radiator.
+It is a metal block with small metal fins, through which the coolant heat is vented to the air surrounding the radiator.
 Cores are used to classify radiators, for instance, one-core, two-core, or even three-core radiators.

 Pressure Cap: